AdobeDocs/experience-manager-65.sv-SE/help/assets/metadata.md

    >[!NOTE]
    >
-   >* In the properties page, you can remove assets from the asset list by deselecting them.
+   >* In the Properties page, you can remove assets from the asset list by deselecting them.
 The asset list has all the assets selected by default.
 The metadata for assets that you remove from the list is not updated.
+   >
    >* At the top of assets list, select the check box near **[!UICONTROL Title]** to toggle between selecting the assets and clearing the list.

 1. To select a different metadata schema for the assets, click **[!UICONTROL Settings]** from the toolbar, and select the desired schema.